-- Updating the Assessment Policy; - Planning and organising meetings where all staff can agree common objectives and discuss the development and implementation of the assessment policy; - Ensuring curriculum coordinators monitor assessment through looking at teachers planning, records, reports, marking and samples of children's work. - To organise meetings to agree criteria for giving feedback and to moderate work; - Liaison with subject co-ordinators to ensure consistency in both teaching and assessment; - Liaison with colleagues in all key stages to ensure continuity and consistency; - Ensuring that statutory requirements are met including the administration of FSP and end of key stage assessments; - Keeping up-to-date with local and national developments relating to assessment; - Ensuring curriculum coordinators analyse statutory and optional tests results to identify strengths and weaknesses and plan future work to close the gap between what children know and what they need to know. - To update the Governing body on any developments and or changes in assessment policy and practice. - To fulfil any other assessment related requirements agreed within school.
+- Updating the Assessment Policy; - Planning and organising meetings where all staff can agree common objectives and discuss the development and implementation of the assessment policy; - Ensuring curriculum leaders monitor assessment through looking at teachers' planning, records, reports, marking and samples of children's work. - To organise meetings to agree criteria for giving feedback and to moderate work; - Liaison with subject leaders to ensure consistency in both teaching and assessment; - Liaison with colleagues in all key stages to ensure continuity and consistency; - Ensuring that statutory requirements are met including the end of key stage assessments; - Keeping up-to-date with local and national developments relating to assessment; - Ensuring curriculum leaders analyse statutory and optional tests results to identify strengths and weaknesses and plan future work to close the gap between what children know and what they need to know. - To update the Governing Body on any developments and or changes in assessment policy and practice. - To fulfil any other assessment related requirements agreed within school.